MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/xps-driver-document-events.md

 **NULL**

 DOCUMENTEVENT_XPS_ADDFIXEDDOCUMENTPRINTTICKETPRE
 A pointer to a PrintPropertiesCollection structure (see Winspool.h) that contains a "PrintTicket" property of type EPrintPropertyType::PropertyTypeBuffer.
-Thisproperty is always present.
+This property is always present.
 When no PrintTicket is available, the value of **PrintPropertyValue**.propertyBlob.pBuf is **NULL**.

 The property contains the XML PrintTicket, from which WPF will use the PrintTicket instead of the one that the **XPSDocumentWriter** caller supplies.
 (If *pvOut* is **NULL** or the property is not present or the property data is **NULL**, WPF uses the caller-supplied PrintTicket.)